giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

 The user can pass any image of any size, choose, whether it should be interpreted as a 1-d or a 2-d signal, and finally decide how many layers are desired.

-Then you can simply run the code e.g. from your terminal:
+You can simply run the code e.g. from your terminal:
 ```$ python main.py ```

-By default, an image of the MNIST dataset is used, interpreted as a 2d-signal and scattered over 10 layers.
+By default, an image of the MNIST dataset is used, interpreted as a 2d-signal and scattered over 5 layers of a mixture of filters.
 However, you can pass three arguments as described above:
   1. Path to your image you want to propagate

   2. Pass ``` 1 ``` or ``` 2 ``` for an interpretation of the image as a 1d- or 2d-signal.

   3. Pass any number from ``` 1 ``` to ``` 20 ``` to choose the amount of layers.

 Note that the order of the arguments is important and that you can pass either all arguments or none.
+The used filters are stationary wavelets in 1d and Gabor wavelets in the 2d case.

 Example input:

 ```$ python main.py image.jpg 1 8```